 - Increase public and business awareness of sustainable building concepts

-- Install a voice for sustainability: SFTF member on all building committees
+- Establish a voice for sustainability: SFTF member on all building committees